karthikbhandary2/karthikbhandary2/README.md

 # 💫About Me :
 👋 Hi, I’m @karthikbhandary2\
 👀 I’m interested in ML, AI, and data science\
-🌱 I’m currently learning Data Science\
+🌱 I’m currently learning Azure\
 💞️ I’m looking to collaborate on anything related to data science and ML

 ## 🌐Socials